open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 Create a new file called `snowflake.json` in the current directory.
 Note that the current directory should be the `openmetadata` directory you created in Step 1.&#x20;

-To create a configuration file for Snowflake, you’ll need to select one of the three options below and then customize the appropriate template to match your environment.
+To create a configuration file for Snowflake, you’ll need to select one of the three options below and then customize the appropriate template to match your needs.

-* SSO without Password
+* Authenticate with SSO using an External Browser Popup
-* SSO with Password
+* Authenticate with SSO Specifying Provider, Username, and Password
-* Non-SSO
+* Authenticate with Username and Password

 The choice of a template depends on how your Snowflake user will be authenticated.&#x20;